Revisiting consistency for semi-supervised semantic segmentation: Results

-Table~\ref{tab:cs_half_ablation} considers several ablations of the perturbation model in experiments with SwiftNet-RN18 and simple-PHTPS consistency.
-We present experiments with only photometric perturbations (simple-Ph) and only geometric perturbations (simple-TPS).
-The table also includes supervised training with PhTPS augmentations in one half of each mini-batch in addition to standard jittering.
+Now we present ablation and hyper-parameter validation studies for simple-PhTPS consistency with SwiftNet-RN18.
+Table~\ref{tab:cs_half_ablation} presents ablations of the perturbation model, and also includes supervised training with PhTPS augmentations in one half of each mini-batch in addition to standard jittering.
 Perturbing the whole mini-batch with PhTPS in supervised training did not improve upon the baseline.
-We observe that perturbing half of each mini-batch with PhTPS in addition to standard jittering in supervised training improves generalization performance, but quite less than semi-supervised training.
-Semi-supervised experiments suggest that photometric perturbations (Ph) alone always contribute, geometric perturbations (TPS) alone contribute only when $1/4$ or less labels are used, and PhTPS always outperforms Ph, except when all labels are used.
+We observe that perturbing half of each mini-batch with PhTPS in addition to standard jittering improves supervised performance, but quite less than semi-supervised training.
+Semi-supervised experiments suggest that photometric perturbations (Ph) contribute most, and that geometric perturbations (TPS) are not useful when there is $1/2$ or more of the labels.

+Figure~\ref{fig:cs_half_pert_strength_grid} shows perturbation strength validation using $1/4$ of the labels.
+Rows correspond to the factor that multiplies the standard deviation of control point displacements $s_\text{G}$ defined at the end of Section~\ref{subsec:tps}.
+Columns correspond to the strength of the photometric perturbation $s_\text{P}$.
+The photometric strength $s_\text{P}$ modulates the random photometric parameters according to the following expression:

+We set the probability of choosing a random channel permutation as $\min \{s_\text{P}, 1\}$.
+Hence, $s_\text{P}=0$ corresponds to the identity function.
+Note that the "$1/4$" column in Table~\ref{tab:cs_half_ablation} uses the same semi-supervised configurations with strengths $s_\text{G}, s_\text{P} \in \cbr{0, 1}$.
+Also note that the case $(s_\text{G}, s_\text{P}) = (0, 0)$ is slightly different from supervised training in that batch normalization statistics are still updated in the student.
+The differences in results are due to variance -- the estimated standard error of the mean of $5$ runs is between $0.35$ and $0.5$.
+We can see that the photometric component is more important, and that a stronger photometric component can compensate for a weaker geometric component.
+Our perturbation strength choice $(s_\text{G}, s_\text{P}) = (1, 1)$ is close to the optimum, which the experiments suggests to be at $(1, 0.5)$.

+Figure~\ref{fig:cs_half_cons_weight_validation} shows our validation of the consistency loss weight $\alpha$ with SN-RN18 simple-PhTPS.
+We observe best generalization performance for $\alpha\in\sbr{0.25\bidot 0.75}$.
+We do not scale the learning rate with $(1+\alpha)^{-1}$ because we use a scale-invariant optimization algorithm.

+Appendix~\ref{sec:appendix-additional-experiments}presents experiments that quantify the effect of updating batch normalization statistics when the inputs are perturbed.

+Figure~\ref{fig:cs_half_qualitative} shows qualitative results on the first few validation images with SwiftNet-RN18 trained with $1/4$ of labels.
+We observe that our method displays a substantial resilience to heavy perturbations like those used during training.

-\subsection{Semantic segmentation on full-resolution Cityscapes}
+\subsection{Semantic Segmentation on Full-Resolution Cityscapes}